gaurangpb/test-mate/README.md

 6. **Review & Edit** → Refine test steps if needed
 7. **Create in ADO** → Create test cases in Azure DevOps (gets test case IDs)
 8. **Write IDs** → Automatically add TestProperty attributes to source files

+## Domain Context for Enhanced Documentation

+TestMate supports optional domain context files to generate more accurate, domain-specific test documentation.
+When provided, the AI uses your application's terminology, workflows, and business rules to create better documentation.

+### Creating a Domain Context File

+Create a domain context file (`.txt`, `.md`, or `.json`) containing:
+- **Domain Terminology**: Key terms and concepts specific to your application
+- **Features & Modules**: Core features and their purposes
+- **User Journeys**: Typical workflows and user paths
+- **Business Rules**: Important constraints and validation rules
+- **Integration Points**: External systems and their interactions

+See `domain-context-example.md` for a complete template.

+### Using Domain Context

+1. Create your domain context file (e.g., `domain-context.md`)
+2. In the Configuration tab, enter the path to your domain context file
+3. Generate documentation as usual - the AI will automatically use the context

+**Benefits:**
+- More accurate domain-specific terminology
+- Test steps that reflect actual user workflows
+- Better understanding of business context
+- Consistent documentation across your test suite

+**Note:** Domain context is optional.
+If not provided, TestMate will generate documentation based on test code alone.

 ## Supported Test File Structure